 - The floating gardens made of decomposing mats of water hyacinth (an invasive species) and/or other aquatic plants quarried from the Lake-fringe marsh- land using specific tools and techniques.
 Strips of these are towed to large family farms, covered with mud, and mulched with Lake weeds.
-This perennial floating substrate is farmed mainly for tomatoes for the domestic and Thai markets. - 2.
+This perennial floating substrate is farmed mainly for tomatoes, marketted domestically and in Thailand. - 2.
 The immediate surroundings of the Lake are dedicated to paddy fields, whether naturally inundated or irrigated, which yields annually a double crop in most cases; - 3.
 On flat, dry terrain, rainfed maize, sugarcane, and potatoes are produced for export to China; - 4.
-On hillslopes, Pa-O, Danu, and Taungyo farmers formerly practised swidden agriculture.
+On hillslopes, Pa-O, Danu, and Taungyo farmers formerly practiced swidden agriculture.
 However, under population pressure and the shift to various cash crops, hillslope agriculture has become permanent.